Flora Dungan

-Flora Turchinsky Dungan (1917 – October 25, 1973) was an American activist and politician.
+Flora Turchinsky Dungan (1917 – October 25, 1973) was an American activist and politician from Las Vegas, Nevada.

 She was born in Minnesota; her parents were immigrants from Russia.
 In 1933 she graduated from Polytechnic High School in Los Angeles, California.
 In 1936 she completed a program at Los Angeles Junior College and transferred to University of California at Berkeley, where she graduated with honors and a degree in Psychology in 1938.
 In 1939 she completed a one year course in Social Service, also at Berkeley.